Exercise Leads to Healthier Glucose Levels

 We know that post-meal glucose spikes are a risk factor for heart disease, stroke, and vascular damage.
 Glucose oscillations also cause “oxidative stress,” the process through which free radicals in the body cause tissue damage.
 Tracking glucose gives you the tools to reduce these spikes by helping you determine the best type and timing of exercise to support stable glucose levels.

 You might be a committed daily runner, which clearly benefits your health and fitness.
 But after tracking your post-meal glucose levels, you might find that you’re not getting the results you’d like.
 Consider the timing and duration of those runs.

-While you likely don’t have a schedule that allows for 20 jogs every day, armed with this information and a means of easily measuring your glucose, you might shift your schedule to get the most benefit in the time you have, and in particular, try to fit activity all throughout your day, as opposed to one big chunk.
+While you likely don’t have a schedule that allows for 20 jogs every day, armed with this information and a means of easily measuring your glucose, you might shift your schedule to get the most benefit in the time you have.
+In particular, you might try to fit activity throughout your day instead of in one big chunk.

 Increasing how often you exercise

-A metabolic fitness tool like Levels can unlock the power of biometric data to give you visibility into how specific behaviors, foods, and routines are affecting your glucose levels, giving you the biofeedback to understand and optimize your exercise routine and gain more benefit from your hard work.
+A metabolic fitness tool like Levels can unlock the power of biometric data to give you insight into how specific behaviors, foods, and routines affect your glucose levels, giving you the biofeedback to understand and optimize your exercise routine and benefit more from your hard work.